ss2552/Guide_3DS/docs/key-information.md

 :::

 In most cases, you can follow this guide as long as you are able to download files from the Internet and copy them to your SD card.
 This includes most consumer electronic devices, such as computers running Windows, macOS, Linux, and chromeOS (Chromebooks), as well as Android phones.
-Depending on your electronic device, you may need to purchase a USB to SD card adapter to allow it to read your SD card.
+Depending on your electronic device, you may need to purchase an SD card adapter to allow it to read your SD card.

 ::::